Welcome to Dubrovnik

 Tel: +385 1 4562 170 for calls outside Croatia

 Tel: +385 1 66 76 555

 Croatia is well connected with its inland as well as with the rest of Europe.
-It is recommended to respect the laws that regulate the traffic.
+It is recommended to respect the laws that regulate traffic.
 They do not differ significantly from the traffic regulations in other European countries.
 However, it is important to mention the major ones: driving with the lights on during day and night is compulsory as well as the use of the safety belt.
-The use of the mobile phone while driving is strongly forbidden except for the handsfree device.
-The maximum allowed quantity of alcohol is 0,5‰ except in cases of an offence.
-In that case it is treated as a separate criminal offence.
+The use of a mobile phone while driving is strongly forbidden except for the hands-free device.
+The maximum allowed quantity of alcohol is 0,5‰ except in cases of an offense.
+In that case it is treated as a separate criminal offense.

-To enter Croatia, a driver’s licence, an automobile registration card and vehicle insurance documents are required.
-An international driving licence is required for the use of rent-a-car services.
+To enter Croatia, a driver’s license, an automobile registration card and vehicle insurance documents are required.
+An international driving license is required for the use of rent-a-car services.

 Split can be reached by the Adriatic Coastal Road, winding by the sea or by hinterland roads.
 It will take you 7 hours to get to Zagreb and 4 hours to get to Split in your car.

 Local roads out of town max.
 90 km/h

 Motorways max.
 130 km/h for motors and cars